ericdaat/notflix/README.md

 ## About

-You have just met NotFlix, a free movie database and recommendation website.
+This is Notflix, a free movie database and recommendation website.

-This website is simply a side project, that aims at displaying a fixed dataset of movies, and provide recommendations about other movies to watch.
+This website is simply a side project, that aims at displaying a fixed dataset of movies and provide recommendations about other movies to watch.
+I am building it mostly for fun and also to have a nice playground to implement various recommendation algorithms using Machine Learning.

-NotFlix based on data from the following sources:
+NotFlix is based on data from the following sources:

 * [OMDB](http://www.omdbapi.com/): The Open Movie DataBase
 * [Grouplens' MovieLens](https://grouplens.org/datasets/movielens/):